-Louisville Grows’ new office and community space, the Healthy House, is opening to the public on March 24, 2017!
+Louisville Grows’ new office and community space, the Healthy House, opened to the public on March 24, 2017!
 Located at 1641 Portland Avenue, the Healthy House is an engaging, energy efficient, sustainable community space that connects local residents to health, wellness, and green education.

 The Healthy House will offer conference, activity, event, and classroom areas, as well as a commercial kitchen for cooking classes.
 Sustainability features include a green roof, car-charging station, rain garden, and eco-friendly plumbing, heating, and cooling.